tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   loans_binary_encoded.to_csv(file_path, index=False)
   ```

 Tell students that the final step we need to perform is scaling and normalization.
-Many machine learning algorithms will perform better with a normalized (scaled) dataset.
+Many machine learning algorithms perform better with a normalized (scaled) dataset.

 Explain to students that some models are sensitive to very large numerical values and may not be able to converge due to those features.
 It is always a good idea to have features all on the same scale, so they have equal importance to the model.